 Be careful with your initial DBS application.
 I am paperless, so had to go to my bank separately to get an official bank statement printed out as one of my check documents.
 You have to physically put the date of the statement on your application form – even though it is clearly printed on the actual statement.
 The problem is that you can only use a date in the past, so get the statement first, then fill the form in the next day.
 Trust me: if the statement date is today or in the future, the online system won’t let you proceed, and if you try to post date it, the Post Office will reject it because the dates won’t match.

-If you are using your driving licence as a check document (and you probably will be), the date you have to physically enter on the form is the date you passed your test.
-It is NOT, as you might reasonably expect (as I did), the “valid from” date on the front of your licence (i.e. when you last did your photo update).
-It’s totally f—ing stupid, but that’s how it is, and it isn’t explained anywhere that I could find (nor was it such an issue any of the previous times I had a CRB/DBS check done).
+When I did mine in October last year, I used my driving licence as a check document (and you probably will be, too).
+At that time, the date you had to physically enter on the form was the date you passed your test.
+It was NOT, as you might reasonably expect (as I did), the “valid from” date on the front of your licence (i.e. when you last did your photo update).
+It was totally f—ing stupid, but that’s how it is, and it isn’t explained anywhere that I could find (nor was it such an issue any of the previous times I had a CRB/DBS check done).
 The woman at the Post Office told me it catches a lot of other people out , too.
 Basically, if you don’t remember the exact date you passed your test (and I bloody well didn’t), you have to infer the date from the list of entitlements on the back of it.

 It’s a stupid system, because the dates on bank statements and driving licences are integral to those documents, and all you are effectively being checked on is whether they caught you out when asking you to write them down on a separate form.
 It’s even more stupid when you get it wrong, and the Post Office worker shows you how to fill it in properly with the correct figures, so you go away (you have to generate another form) and make the corrections.
 There is no security aspect to it whatsoever.